Bridge for All

 - A welcome pack on joining, including an 18 month EBU diary (while stocks last)

-- A copy of The Ruffian, a special publication for newcomers to bridge
+- A copy of Discovery, the online publication for newer bridge players

 - The opportunity to attend Really Easy weekend bridge breaks for students

 - Your teacher will register you with the English Bridge Union.